beeradmoore/random-code-things/Chrome Extensions/who.is/README.md

 This should now be loaded.

 To run it, open a new tab and type whois infront of a url.
->> whois google.com
+> whois google.com

-Then you suddenly get a who.is whois search.
+Then you instantly get a who.is whois search result.